dewi-alliance/hotspot-manufacturers/redrock.md

 ## Risks & Challenges (required)
 **Please tell us about some of the challenges that would prevent these products from becoming a reality and how you might address them.**<br/>
 The shortage of chips could be challenging in the current market, which affects the whole industry, but we have enough stock to produce the above quantity of products.<br/>
 Because of the Covid-19 pandemic and China’s strict epidemic prevention policy, there may be possible delays in transportation and maintenance of our products.
-Our partner, AGI Link Cargo, can provide us international logistics services, there should be no problem.
+Our partner, [AGI Link Cargo](http://www.agizs.com/index.php?siteid=2), can provide us international logistics services, and will help us mitigate these problems.

 ## Other information if you do not provide contact information we cannot review your proposal
 ## Contact Info